aiovin/CopyFlow/README.md

 </p>

 ## Why?
-Originally, this application was designed to simplify entering VPN keys on a Smart TV by avoiding manual input.
+Originally, this application was designed to simplify the entry of VPN configurations on a Smart TV, eliminating the need for manual input.

 ## How to Use
 - Download the source code from the [Releases page](https://github.com/aiovin/CopyFlow/releases).